zeraien/my-django/README.markdown

 	{% load textblocks %}
 	{% load_textblock_support %}

+Put a textblock creator link on your base template:

+    {% textblock_creator %}

-Place your textblocks:
+Place text block placeholders around your site:

+	{% textblock "header" %}

-	{% load textblocks %}
+	{% textblock "sidebar" %}

 	{% textblock "main" %}

+	{% textblock "footer" %}

+	{% named_textbock "unique_name" "sidebar" %}

-	{% named_textbock "unique_name" %}
+	{% named_textbock "unique_name" "footer" %}

-Textblocks are automatically limited to the URL on which they are created.
+Text blocks are automatically limited to the URL on which they are created.
-You can use * as a wildcard symbol.
+You can use * as a wildcard symbol in URL's.

+Once you have created some text blocks, they can be dragged around between different text block placeholders around the page, and their content can be edited inline without having to leave the page.

 **NOTE:** Requires mootools 1.2